-Renewables and other fossil alternatives, even though they have been around for decades, are finally getting the limelight they deserve.
+Renewables and other fossil alternatives are finally getting the limelight they deserve.

 That’s partly because of the global state of awareness about the environmental issues and partly because major stakeholders (both governmental and corporate) are finally taking the steps necessary to reverse some of the damage we have already done.

 But whether you want to improve the ESG profile of your portfolio or you simply want to look at asset classes that are overlooked now but have a bright future, the best hydrogen stocks in Canada (and in the US) should be on your radar.

 Before you start looking into hydrogen stocks as viable (ideally profitable) investment options, it’s important to understand hydrogen as an asset. hydrogen as a fuel is not a new concept.

 Airships, one of the most dangerous variations of lighter-than-air travel, used hydrogen at one time as the “lifting gas.”
 But the dangers of using fuel as volatile and highly combustible as hydrogen proved quite dangerous.